scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Great Spear.*** *Reach 1, Melee Attack:* 5 AP, Reach 1, 6/1/1/0/0</br>Deals 2/1 in piercing damage, adding 0/2 on a critical.
+***Great Spear.*** *Reach 1, Melee Attack:* 5 AP, Reach 1, 6/1/1/0/0 - Deals 2/1 in piercing damage, adding 0/2 on a critical.

-***Cleave.*** *Reach 1, Melee Attack:* 7 AP, Reach 1, 6/1/1/1/0</br>Hits all creatures in its zone of control, dealing 2/1 in piercing damage, adding 0/2 on a critical.
+***Cleave.*** *Reach 1, Melee Attack:* 7 AP, Reach 1, 6/1/1/1/0 - Hits all creatures in its zone of control, dealing 2/1 in piercing damage, adding 0/2 on a critical.

-***Summoning.*** *Maneuver, Special:* 7 AP, 3/0/0/0/0</br>Summon a Hordling or lesser demon (CR 7 and below) for each success.
+***Summoning.*** *Maneuver, Special:* 7 AP, 3/0/0/0/0 - Summon a Hordling or lesser demon (CR 7 and below) for each success.
 Can only be used once per day, the Demons return to the abyss after 1 hour.

-***Gore.*** *Maneuver, Melee Attack:* 6 AP, Range 3, 6/1/1/0/0</br>Can only target a creature that is not adjacent to the Taurus Demon.
+***Gore.*** *Maneuver, Melee Attack:* 6 AP, Range 3, 6/1/1/0/0 - Can only target a creature that is not adjacent to the Taurus Demon.
 This creature charges at its target, moving up to 3 tiles and ending adjacent to them.
 The creature makes a Strength or Dexterity save against the attack, taking 2/4 in piercing damage.

-***Mass Fireball.*** *Special, Once per day:* 10 AP, 4/1/1/0/0</br>This creature can cast the spell _Mass Fireball_ at 7th level, using this roll for the spellcasting roll.
+***Mass Fireball.*** *Special, Once per day:* 10 AP, 4/1/1/0/0 - This creature can cast the spell _Mass Fireball_ at 7th level, using this roll for the spellcasting roll.
 ___

 ### Elementals